olimorris/VectorCode/docs/neovim.md

 The following are the available options for this function:
 - `bufnr`: buffer number.
 Default: current buffer.

-Return value: an array of results in the format of `{path="path/to/your/code.lua", document="document content"}`.
+Return value: an array of results.
+Each item of the array is in the format of `{path="path/to/your/code.lua", document="document content"}`.

 #### `lualine()`